 Fitness training: Elements of a well-rounded routine

 Fitness training balances five elements of good health.
-Make sure your routine includes aerobic fitness, strength training, core exercises, balance training, flexibility and stretching.By Mayo Clinic Staff
+Make sure your routine includes aerobic fitness, strength training, core exercises, balance training, and flexibility and stretching.By Mayo Clinic Staff

 Aerobic activity, also known as cardio or endurance activity, is the cornerstone of most fitness training programs.
 Aerobic activity or exercise causes you to breathe faster and more deeply, which maximizes the amount of oxygen in your blood.
 Your heart will beat faster, which increases blood flow to your muscles and back to your lungs.

 The better your aerobic fitness, the more efficiently your heart, lungs and blood vessels transport oxygen throughout your body — and the easier it is to complete routine physical tasks and rise to unexpected challenges, such as running to your car in the pouring rain.

 Aerobic activity includes any physical activity that uses large muscle groups and increases your heart rate.
 Try walking, jogging, biking, swimming, dancing, water aerobics — even leaf raking, snow shoveling and vacuuming.

 For most healthy adults, the Department of Health and Human Services recommends that you get at least 150 minutes of moderate aerobic activity or 75 minutes of vigorous aerobic activity a week, or a combination of moderate and vigorous activity.
 The guidelines suggest that you spread out this exercise during the course of a week.
 To help with weight loss or staying at a healthy weight, at least 300 minutes a week is recommended.
 You can even break up activity into shorter periods of exercise and aim to move more during the day.
 Any amount is better than none at all.

-You can also try high-intensity interval training, which involves alternating short bursts of intense activity (around 30 seconds) with subsequent recovery periods (around 3 to 4 minutes) of lighter activity.
-For example, you could alternate periods of brisk walking with periods of leisurely walking, or include bursts of jogging into your brisk walks.
+You can also try high-intensity interval training, which involves alternating short bursts of intense activity (around 30 seconds) with subsequent recovery periods (around three to four minutes) of lighter activity.
+For example, you could alternate periods of brisk walking with periods of leisurely walking, or include bursts of jogging in your brisk walks.